sagardua297/udacity-data-engineering-nd/Capstone Project/README.md

 Input data files will be stored in S3 buckets.

 Three S3 buckets will be used in the project:
-- Ground Store: This bucket stores the input data files.
+- <i>Ground Store</i>: This bucket stores the input data files.
-- Processintg Store: This bucket stores processed data from input data files present in Ground Store.
+- <i>Processintg Store</i>: This bucket stores processed data from input data files present in Ground Store.
-- Final Store: This bucket stores final version of processed input data, ready to be taken to Redshift data warehouse for further processing.
+- <i>Final Store</i>: This bucket stores final version of processed input data, ready to be taken to Redshift data warehouse for further processing.

 <b>2.
 AWS EMR Cluster</b>